Vocab-Apps/baserow-translate-plugin/tutorial/STEP1_GETTING_STARTED.md

 ```

 ## Startup Baserow with the plugin installed
 First, we're going to start up Baserow.
 We haven't added any custom code, so when things start up, you'll just have a self-hosted Baserow instance, but we want to make sure everything is working.
-Because I am overriding `$BASEROW_PUBLIC_URL`, and because i've already got a reverse proxy running on port 443, I need to make a small change to `docker-compose.dev.yml` first:
+Because I am overriding `$BASEROW_PUBLIC_URL`, and because i've already got a reverse proxy running on port 443, I need to make a small change to `docker-compose.dev.yml` first.
+Also, I want to be able to set the OpenAI API key.
 change this:
 ```
     ports: